Brainscan: Plot

 At nightfall, Michael sneaks into Kimberly's room but refuses to hurt her.
-Trickster reveals himself to be an evil counterpart within Michael's mind.
+The Trickster reveals himself as Michael's dark counterpart, a manifestation born from his subconscious following his mother's death.
 He possesses Michael, who resists him.
 Their struggle wakes Kimberly.
 Kimberly reveals she has been watching and photographing Michael, which allows him to break free from his own inner darkness.
 At the last minute, the Trickster materializes and opens the bedroom door.
 Detective Hayden enters and shoots Michael dead.

 Michael awakens in his room, the whole experience having been a fantasy.
-After ranting at the game about his traumatic experiences, he excitedly realizes that no one died, including Kyle.
+After ranting at the game about his traumatic experiences, he excitedly realizes that he did not kill anyone, including Kyle.
 Having gained confidence from the game's iteration of Kimberly, he goes over to her house and asks her out, to which she agrees.

 The next day, Michael brings the Brainscan disc to show the principal, who had demanded to preview all games and movies.
-He sees Trickster grinning at him in approval.
+He caught Trickster grinning in approval, a chilling reminder that the principal was about to endure the same horrific nightmare.

+A post-credits twist shatters the film's tidy resolution when a neighborhood dog leaves a severed foot outside Michael's house.
+The implication is clear: the game's first murder actually happened in the real world.
+This dark realization reframes the opening sequence, reminding viewers that Michael had already stood outside the first victim's house—watching the coroner remove the body—before he ever played Brainscan.
+This crucial timeline reframes his innocence from a certainty into an open question.